-We use your internet provider address/domain name, some tracking code on pages and cookies to collect anonymous aggregated statistics regarding numbers of visitors, countries of origin, pages visited, machine information and other similar site statistics.
+We monitor aggregated information about the use of our website, such as which pages users visit most often and which pages are of interest to visitors.
+We collect statistics on the numbers of visitors to our website, their countries of origin, pages visited, machine information and other similar site statistics.
 These statistics cannot be traced back to individual users.
-We use them to ensure that we are providing a good service to our users and to keep track of any technical difficulties.
+We use them to ensure that we are providing a good service to our users and to identify and monitor technical problems that may arise.

-You can remove individual or delete all of your cookies by visiting the privacy settings in your browser, although doing this may impair your experience on the website.
+You can remove individual cookies or delete all of your cookies by visiting the privacy settings in your browser.
+Doing this may impair your experience on our website.